 Eugene Allen is a national Be Present, Inc. trainer and member of the Regional Community Organizing Core Group in Atlanta, Georgia.
 Eugene’s areas of focus are developing the leadership of young men and boys, and building sustainable partnerships with social justice organizations.

-Steve Almond is the author of ten books of fiction and non-fiction, three of which he published himself.
-His work has appeared in Best American Short Stories, Best American Erotica, Tin House, McSweeney’s, The Rumpus, The Sun, and elsewhere.
-He lives near Boston.
+Steve Almond is the author of ten books of fiction and non-fiction.
+His work has been published in The Best American Short Stories, Pushcart Prize, The New York Times Magazine, and elsewhere.